FantasticFiasco/serilog-sinks-http/README.md

 ### Event formatters

-The sink comes pre-loaded with four event formatters where `NormalRenderedTextFormatter` is the default.
+The sink comes pre-loaded with four JSON based event formatters where `NormalRenderedTextFormatter` is the default.
 You can decide to configure your sink to use any of these four, or write your own by implementing `ITextFormatter`.

 ```csharp
 /// <summary>